JPG-Consulting/vox-core/docs/PROJECT_OVERVIEW.md

   Definition and categorization of intents.

 - **INTENTS_COMMAND_MAPPING.md**
-  Authoritative mapping of which intents may execute which commands.
+  Authoritative mapping of which intents may execute which commands (including command groups).
   Depends on: INTENTS.md, COMMANDS.md, SECURITY_INVARIANTS.md

 - **COMMANDS.md**